tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 # Path Validation Procedure {#path-validation}

-The receiver that observes the peer's address or port update MUST stop sending any buffered application data, or limit the data sent to the unvalidated address to the anti-amplification limit.
+The receiver that observes the peer's address or port change MUST stop sending any buffered application data, or limit the data sent to the unvalidated address to the anti-amplification limit.